 Another difference between the genealogy in Matthew and the genealogy in Luke is that Matthew lists the father of Joseph as Jacob; in Luke's Gospel it is Eli.
 However, Luke does not use the term begat; he uses simply of someone.
 If you look through the genealogies, you will see that both the lists are selective, and that Matthew and Luke do not select the same people.
-The most notable difference is that in Matthew, the list moves from David to Solomon, whereas We want to see men and women around the world connect the deep truths of the Christian faith to everyday life.
+The most notable difference is that in Matthew, the list moves from David to Solomon, whereas in Luke, it moves from David to Nathan.
+Solomon and Nathan were both sons of David, and, actually, the elder son was Nathan, not Solomon.
+Nevertheless, the kingship passed from David to Solomon rather than to Nathan.
+This gives us a clue as to why these genealogies are different.